-6 Causes of Insomnia and 6 Solutions to Overcome It
+6 Causes of Insomnia and 6 Natural Tips to Overcome It

-It’s the end of another long, hectic day.
-You’re so physically drained you feel as if you could fall asleep in an instant…until you get into bed.
-No matter how burnt out you are from the day, it’s as if the minute your head hits the pillow you are wide awake, and nothing can lull you to sleep.
-You try listening to music, reading a book, meditating, yet nothing seems to work!
-You are both “tired and wired,” tossing and turning all night long until the sun comes up and it starts all over again.
+It’s the end of another long, hectic day when it hits you: insomnia.
+No matter how burnt out or tired you are, it seems the minute your head hits the pillow you are wide awake.
+Nothing can lull you to sleep.
+You want a natural solution so you try listening to music, reading a book, or meditating, yet you can’t find a way to get the rest you need.
+You are both “tired and wired,” tossing and turning all night until the sun comes up and the cycle starts all over again.

-If you’re someone who deals with insomnia on a regular basis, you know what a torment it is to lie awake night after night, crazed with exhaustion yet unable to fall asleep.
-Insomnia can be extremely frustrating and, without adequate restful sleep, it could also be putting you at an increased risk of numerous health issues including high blood pressure, diabetes, stroke, and heart disease.1
+If you’re someone who deals with chronic insomnia, you know what a torment it is to lie awake night after night, crazed with exhaustion yet unable to fall asleep.
+Insomnia can be extremely frustrating and, without adequate, restful sleep, it could also be putting you at an increased risk for numerous medical conditions including high blood pressure, diabetes, stroke, and heart disease.

-What you may not realize is there are certain underlying health problems that could be behind your sleepless nights.
-The key to overcoming insomnia is to identify the root causes that are keeping you from falling asleep and staying asleep.
-In this article, we’ll take a look at some of the most common causes of insomnia and some simple lifestyle strategies for addressing those underlying issues so you can finally get the quality, restorative sleep you need.
+What you may not realize is that there are certain underlying health problems that could be behind your inability to fall asleep, your problems with staying asleep, or your habit of waking up too early.
+The key to overcoming insomnia is to identify the root causes that are keeping you from a night-long, restful sleep.
+In this article, we’ll take a look at some of the most common causes of insomnia.
+Then I’ll share some simple strategies for addressing the underlying issues keeping you from getting the quality, restorative sleep you need.

 1. Gastroesophageal Reflux Disease (GERD)

 It’s estimated that between 3 and 10 million people suffer from an overactive thyroid, known as hyperthyroidism.
-I myself was diagnosed with the autoimmune form of hyperthyroidism called Graves’ disease during my second year of medical school, so I can tell you how badly it affected my sleep!
-Hyperthyroidism ramps up all of your metabolic processes and overstimulates your nervous system, leading to tremors, night sweats, a racing heart, and anxiety–a perfect storm for insomnia.
-If you suspect hyperthyroidism is at the root of your sleep problems, check out my book The Thyroid Connection for a comprehensive guide to getting your condition and get your life back.
+I was diagnosed with the autoimmune form of hyperthyroidism called Graves’ disease during my second year of medical school, so I know how it affects sleep!
+Hyperthyroidism ramps up all of your metabolic processes and overstimulates your nervous system, leading to tremors, night sweats, a racing heart, and anxiety — a perfect storm for insomnia.
+If you suspect hyperthyroidism is at the root of your sleep problems, check out my book The Thyroid Connection for a comprehensive guide to getting your life back.

 3. Neurological Conditions

-Neurological conditions such as Parkinson’s and multiple sclerosis are linked to an increased incidence of insomnia.
-Nearly everyone with Parkinson’s has insomnia and those with multiple sclerosis are three times as likely to have sleep disturbances or poor quality sleep.3 Sleep disruption is partly due to pain, tremors, or spasticity, though insomnia also seems to be a symptom of the neurological disorder itself.4 Additionally, medications prescribed for these conditions can interrupt REM cycles and cause severe nightmares, thereby worsening the cycle of daytime fatigue and sleepless nights.
+Neurological conditions such as Parkinson’s and multiple sclerosis are linked to increased incidences of insomnia.
+Nearly everyone with Parkinson’s has insomnia, and those with multiple sclerosis are three times as likely to have sleep disturbances or poor quality sleep.3 Sleep disruption is partly due to pain, tremors, or spasticity, though insomnia also seems to be a symptom of the neurological disorder itself.
+Additionally, medications prescribed for these conditions can interrupt REM cycles and cause severe nightmares, thereby worsening the cycle of daytime fatigue and sleepless nights.1

 4. Musculoskeletal Disorders

 If you have rheumatoid arthritis (RA) or fibromyalgia, it’s likely that these disorders are keeping you awake at night.
-The musculoskeletal pain from these disorders can make it difficult to sleep, and often those with fibromyalgia experience other conditions such as restless leg syndrome and sleep apnea, which can compound insomnia.5 In turn, poor sleep can increase stress hormones, causing flare-ups for those with RA and leading to worsened joint pain and depression–not exactly a recipe for a restful night!
+The musculoskeletal pain from these disorders can make it difficult to sleep.
+Often those with fibromyalgia experience other conditions such as restless leg syndrome and sleep apnea, which can compound insomnia.
+In turn, poor sleep can increase stress hormones, causing flare-ups for those with RA and leading to worsened joint pain and depression — not exactly a recipe for a restful night!